-Adult education programs operated by K-12 schools show follow the guidance outlined in this document, particularly the guidance provided for adults in a school environment.
+Adult education programs operated by K-12 schools should follow the guidance outlined in this document, particularly the guidance provided for adults in a school environment.
 This includes respecting environmental and administrative measures, such as maintaining physical distance (2m).
-Note that learning groups cannot be applied to adult-only settings (an "all adult" learning group is not an acceptable public health measure).
+Note that cohorts cannot be applied to adult-only settings (an "all adult" cohort is not an acceptable public health measure).